An intensive hands on IP routing course leading to

 Review of LAIT I routing, reading routing tables.

-Hands on: Setting up a routed network.
+Hands on Setting up a routed network.

 Why use static routes?
 Default routes.

-Hands on: Configuring static routes.
+Hands on Configuring static routes.

 Default gateways, VRRP/HSRP/GBLP.
-Load sharing, critical IP addresses.
+Load sharing,

-Hands on: VRRP.
+Hands on VRRP.

 What is OSPF?
 Process IDs, passive interfaces.